Camb-ai/MARS5-TTS/README.md

 **Contribution format**:

-The preferred way to contribute to librosa is to fork the [master repository](https://github.com/Camb-ai/mars5-tts) on GitHub:
+The preferred way to contribute to our repo is to fork the [master repository](https://github.com/Camb-ai/mars5-tts) on GitHub:

 1. Fork the repo on github
 2. Clone the repo, set upstream as this repo: `git remote add upstream git@github.com:Camb-ai/mars5-tts.git`